 Cover letter greeting

-Seamen are not overly formal people, but at the start of a job search there needs to be an appropriate amount of respect for a boat captain that you have not yet met.
-Start with a “Dear Mr/Ms/Mrs Surname” just to be safe.
-Don’t be tempted with the informal “Hi.”
+Seamen are not overly formal people, but at the start of a job search there needs to be an appropriate amount of respect for a boat captain you haven't met yet.
+Start by addressing your letter to “Dear Mr/Ms/Mrs Surname,” just to be safe.
+Don’t be tempted to substitute the informal “Hi.”

-Make sure that you find out the name of the captain.
+Make sure that you find out the name of the captain or other recruiter.
 Seamen work incredibly closely with their colleagues, so show that this personal angle matters to you.
 “To Whom It May Concern” will ensure that your seaman cover letter gets thrown overboard.

 Cover letter introduction

 The introduction should cut to the chase of exactly why you need to be on that boat.
-What are the specifics of your fishing story that will come in particularly useful?
+What are the specifics of your fishing story that will come to be particularly useful?
 Have a look at the job description and think carefully about the standout aspects of your experience.

 Dear Mr. Young,